 Our vision for the library services is that our provision is inclusive and vibrant, and enables all users to learn, engage and remain connected to their communities.
+A review on how we will deliver the vision is under way.

 Provision of a Library Service is a statutory duty (Public Libraries & Museums Act 1964), and ECC is required to provide a comprehensive and efficient service for all persons resident working or studying in in the area that want to make use of it.
 This statutory requirement is articulated by central Government through its inspection regime.
 Further information is found on the Department of Culture, Media and Sport website.